 IICS has been authorised to offer the International Baccalaureate Diploma Program (IB DP) since 1996.
 The IB DP is recognised by the world’s leading universities and in many cases strong results will ensure advanced standing in particular subjects.

 All students at Istanbul International Community School in Grades 11 and 12 undertake courses based upon the full International Baccalaureate Diploma program.
-This program provides a common curriculum and university entry credential for students moving from one country to another.
+This program provides a standard curriculum and university entry credential for students moving from one country to another.

 Each of the first six groups score a maximum of seven points.
 TOK plus the Extended Essay can give up to 3 bonus points.
 A student requires a minimum of 24 points to gain the IB Diploma and various other conditions apply.